Comprehensive details for the Doctoral Program in Kinesiology.

 Formation of Doctoral Dissertation Committee

-A student is eligible to form a Doctoral Dissertation Committee after Advancement to Candidacy for the Ph.D. degree.
+A student is eligible to form a Doctoral Dissertation Committee after he/she has passed the comprehensive exams

 A student’s faculty advisor will serve as the Chair of Doctoral Dissertation Committee.
 The Chair will be responsible for identifying Committee members for their student’s dissertation committee.
 The student is encouraged to plan the composition of the student’s research committee with the Chair of the Dissertation Committee.